mariokehl/plugin-template-freeshippinggoal/meta/documents/user_guide_en.md

 1. Change to the submenu **Container links**.
 2. Associate the **Display Progress Bar to reach Free Shipping** content with the **Ceres::BasketTotals.AfterShippingCosts** container to display in the shopping cart (_Shopping cart: After "Shipping"_)

+### Exclude delivery countries without free shipping

+If you do not offer free shipping in one or more delivery countries, you can exclude this via the plugin configuration and thus not display a progress bar.

+To do this, open the plugin configuration and enter a comma-separated list of prohibited delivery countries in the **General** area in the **Excluded shipping countries** field, e.g. _3,12_ for Belgium and the United Kingdom.

+    1=Germany
+    2=Austria
+    ...

+A complete list of all delivery country IDs can be found under **Setup » Orders » Shipping » Settings** in the **Shipping Countries** tab.

 ### Individualization